Goshido/android-vulkan/docs/data-compression.md

 };                                          };
 ```

 **Note:** 2024 November 30<sup>th</sup>.
-According to _Vertex Input Extraction_ from _Vulkan_ spec vertex exlement must be aligned by 4 bytes.
+According to _Vertex Input Extraction_ from _Vulkan_ spec vertex element must be aligned by 4 bytes.
 Having vertex element non-multiple of 4 bytes causes runtime artefacts on [_XIAOMI Redmi Note 8 Pro_](https://vulkan.gpuinfo.org/displayreport.php?id=12030) looking like data race or missing barrier or so. _VVL 1.3.299_ does not detect any core or sync validation issues.
 Running same code on [_NVIDIA RTX 4080_](https://vulkan.gpuinfo.org/displayreport.php?id=34593) does not have any artifacts.
 To solve the issue it was added 3 byte padding after `UIAtlas::_layer` field.

 [↬ table of content ⇧](#table-of-content)